aqwuah/aqwuah/README.md

 - hey I'm aqua! im a 14 year old passionate coder
-- i main in python but i dabble a bit in js
+- i main in python but i dabble a bit in html/css and js
-- obsessed with Minecraft
+- obsessed with minecraft
 - have a good day!